varshavikraman/Facebook-Login-Page/README.md

-# 📘 Facebook Login Page Clone
+# 📘 Facebook Login Page Clone — HTML + Tailwind

 A **Facebook-inspired login page** built using **HTML5** and **Tailwind CSS**.
 This project replicates the layout and design of the Facebook login page with responsive styling, form elements, and footer links.